supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_PREREQUISITES.md

  1. Enter: **cd C:\Users\Administrator\Downloads**

+    >**Note:** If you are not able to copy the content, then copy the required content to a notepad file using the Clipboard functionality in the top navigation pane of the Hyper V VM in the lab VM and paste it in the Powershell window.

  1. Type **Set-ExecutionPolicy -ExecutionPolicy Unrestricted** and press enter.

  1. Enter **A** for Yes to All and press enter.